mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote a script that adds execution permission to the owner, the group owner and the other users, to the file hello using the command "chmod a+x"

+# 8. James Bond

+Created a file 8-James_Bond

+Wrote a script that gives all  permissions to other users only to the file hello using the command "chmod o+rwx"